Keeganw3/News-Explosion-Fork/README.md

 ![Screenshot](/assets/screenshots/accessibility-screenshot.png)

+* W3C HTML Validator - For cleaning and correcting HTML code.
+* CSS Validator - For cleaning and correcting CSS code.
+* JSHint - For cleaning and correcting Javascript code.
+* Google Chrome Dev Tools - Used for Lighthouse to check and improve the website's accessability.
+* WCAG Contrast Checker - For choosing accessible colours.
+* Grammerly - For checking spelling and grammer.

 ## Manual Testing
 I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.